Imperal Docs

 Changelog

-Release notes for the imperal-sdk Python package — current major v5.x, historical v4.x
+Release notes for the imperal-sdk Python package: the current major v5.x and historical v4.x, with every new decorator, validator, and breaking change.

 Release history for the imperal-sdk Python package.
 Migration notes are inline.
 Older minor-release entries are condensed; full per-tag detail lives in the package's CHANGELOG.md.